 You have come to the right place if you want to feel catered to and welcomed.
 Snowbird deals abound at many Myrtle Beach restaurants up and down the Strand.
 As a way of showing their appreciation, numerous Grand Strand eateries offer snowbird discounts, as well as the ever-popular, two-for-one special.

 There is also a broad range of restaurants that provide a substantial “early bird” discount for those who prefer to have dinner between 4 and 6 PM.
 The area is famous for seafood, but offers virtually every type of cuisine under the sun.
 For this reason, you will find a win-win situation regarding both price and variety during the Myrtle Beach off-season.
 Whether you are looking for simple boardwalk fare or a full course meal at a fine dining establishment, you’ll never run out of restaurant choices.
-Here are a few of our favorites.

 There is so much to see and do on the Grand Strand and without the summer crowds, everything seems a bit more enjoyable.
 You can delight in a spectacular show at one of the area’s many theaters, or shop on Ocean Boulevard, at Tanger Outlets or visit that infamous shopping paradise called Broadway at the Beach.
 You may even decide to take shag dancing lessons.

 Myrtle Beach is also regarded by some as the Golf Capital of the World, with more than 100 impressive courses created by famous individuals such as Jack Nicklaus, Robert Trent Jones, Arnold Palmer and Gregg Norman.
+Enjoy a few extra rounds at off-season prices to keep your skills at peak level.

 “No pets” policies were once commonplace at many hotels and resorts, making traveling with pet a daunting endeavor.
 Fortunately, there are currently many pet friendly establishments on the Grand Strand that welcome your furry best friend, thus allowing you to snowbird with Rover or Buffy.